vikramsingh15/yelp_camp/README.md

 Link of this website(https://immense-forest-16737.herokuapp.com).

+Throughout this website tools and technologies used:

+   - HTML5

+   - CSS3

+   - JavaScript

+   - Bootstrap 3

+   - DOM Manipulation

+   - jQuery

+   -  Unix(Command Line) Commands

+   -  NodeJS

+   -  NPM

+   -  ExpressJS

+   -  REST

+   - MongoDB

+   - Database Associations

+   - Authentication

+   - PassportJS

+   - Authorization

-## Features of website
+   ###Basic Over view of website

-### Sign up

-### Log In

 ### Add new camp ground (Basic CRUD operation included)

-The Users can create their own campground with description which includes adding title, image (using cloudinary) and price.
+The Users can create their own campground with description which includes adding title, photograph and price.

 ### Add Comments (Basic CRUD operation included)
 Logged in Users can comment on the campground created by other Users.

 ### Admin control over the website
 Admin of the website can delete the campgrounds and comments created by the user of the website.

-### STACK USED IN WEBSITE

-	1.Node.js

-	In this project node.js is used with the help of EXPRESS frame work.

-	2.MongoDB
-		 DataBase used in the project

-	3.css
-		Css is used for styling

-	4.HTML
-		It is used for basic bulding block of website

-	5.Bootstrap (3.x version) used